wildrate/tinyspot/pico/lib/README.md

 Submodule libraries we use appear here - if you remember to do a:

+`git submodule update --init --recursive`

 after checkout to download.

-(You might need to do this within the `pico-sdk/lib` folder to initalise its dependeny on tinyusb)

 Libs include:
 * https://github.com/raspberrypi/pico-sdk